As we aren’t able to invite large numbers of visitors in to the school currently we invite you to enjoy a virtual open experience.

 The PGS Drama Department is motivated by the belief that individual creativity is an essential and vital part of education.
 To this end, we embrace enthusiasm and excellence, independent thinking and inclusive participation.
 In addition to the curricular opportunities offered, the many clubs available give students freedom to explore their own Drama interests.
 Whatever their age or ability, there is always space for the student to explore and extend projects independently.
 Students and teachers alike find joy and fulfilment in the very process of learning.

 The Department produces an eclectic range of performances: whole-school productions, studio work, showcases and experimental theatre.
 PGS has become justly renowned for ambitious shows across the city providing a uniqueand authentic experience for all.
-Recent productions include Much Ado About Nothing, Mack & Mabel and Thoroughly Modern Millie - the hugely popular annual musical is performed at The King’s Theatre in Southsea.
+Recent productions include Swallows and Amazons, Undernight, an original work written for pupils in Years 9 and 10and Crazy for You – the hugely popular annual musical is performed at The King’s Theatre in Southsea.
 Further performances take place in our own David Russell Theatre and Gatehouse Studios as well as open-air Elizabethan drama.
-This year saw the commissioning of a new drama, Whalesong, by Jo Harper that she developed in collaboration with Middle School pupils who also performed the piece.

 Across Years 7-8, all students experience timetabled Drama.
 In Year 9 and at GCSE level, students may opt for Drama.
 In the Sixth Form years, IB Theatre is available as part of the IB Diploma Programme and Theatre Studies is a subject option for AS/A Level.